-The Year 8 Curriculum is designed to provide students with a comprehensive range of subjects in preparation for their future studies based on the new Victorian Curriculum.
-The Curriculum is the common set of knowledge and skills required by all students for life long learning, social development and active and informed citizenship.
-During Year 8 all students undertake a common core set of subjects, with students in the High Achievers Program being offering an additional opportunity to study Hindi as a language.
+The Year 8 Curriculum is designed to provide students with a comprehensive range of subjects based on the Victorian Curriculum.
+The Curriculum is the common set of knowledge and skills required by all students for life-long learning, social development and active and informed citizenship.
+During Year 8, students undertake a common core set of subjects, with students in the High Achievers Program being offered an additional opportunity to study Hindi.
+The Sports Science Program offers students a range of both academic and sport-related subjects.